 Explore and experience the Melbourne Gardens with a cultural tour with an Indigenous guide.
 The Heritage Walks provides a unique insight into the history of both the Gardens (ancestral lands of the Koolin nation) and its traditional owners.
 The tour includes a traditional smoking ceremony, a guided walk through the Gardens, discussion about the traditional uses for food, tools and medicine, and finishes with a cup of lemon myrtle tea.

 Dharwra Aboriginal Tours, Canberra

-Dharwra Aboriginal Cultural Tours is a new Indigenous tour company operating out of Canberra.
+Dharwra Aboriginal Cultural Tours is an Indigenous tour company operating out of Canberra.
 They offer a range of guided tours from two to six hours in which local Ngunawal Traditional Custodians interpret various sites of significance in and around Canberra.
 You’ll learn about bush foods, artefacts and their traditional uses.
 Locations include Mount Majura, Mount Taylor, Black Mountain, Brindabella Mountains and Namadgi National Park.
 You can also sign up for a range of other activities including twilight tours, traditional weaving workshops, traditional doll/animal making workshop, bush tucker cooking class and Ngunawal language introduction.
 Watch this space for helicopter tours and kayak tours of the area.